 Ref What are we going to do?
 What will we achieve?
-R1 Lobby governments for jurisdictions to join ONRSR (and move past SLAs) ONRSR is the single national regulator R2 Support efficiencies in 'operational' regulation by proactively providing feedback and participating in consultation processes as they arise on ONRSR corporate plan demonstrates continuous improvement R3 Support efficiencies in the business of regulation Total (normalised/indexed) cost of regulation does not increase R4 Work with ONRSR and NTC to maintain the RSNL and drive out regional inconsistencies A single national law is in place, and applied consistently R5 Lobby governments for jurisdictions to join ATSB ATSB is the single national investigator R6 Support the prioritisation of national standard (& codes of practice / guidelines) according industry needs R7 Support the efficient delivery of high quality national standards (& codes of practice / guidelines) The content of RISSB's products will be fit for purpose and be delivered in a timely and cost effective manner R8 Encourage the adoption of national standarc (& codes of practice / guidelines) ls Upon publication of RISSB products there will be a clear path to benefit realisation
+R1 Lobby governments for jurisdictions to join ONRSR (and move past SLAs) ONRSR is the single national regulator R2 Support efficiencies in 'operational' regulation by proactively providing feedback and participating in consultation processes as they arise ONRSR corporate plan demonstrates continuous improvement R3 Support efficiencies in the business of regulation Total (normalised/indexed) cost of regulation does not increase R4 Work with ONRSR and NTC to maintain the RSNL and drive out regional inconsistencies A single national law is in place, and applied consistently R5 Lobby governments for jurisdictions to join ATSB ATSB is the single national investigator R6 Support the prioritisation of national standards (& codes of practice / guidelines) according to industry needs RISSB's business plan will focus on those projects of greatest value to the industry R7 Support the efficient delivery of high quality national standards (& codes of practice / guidelines) The content of RISSB's products will be fit for purpose and be delivered in a timely and cost effective manner R8 Encourage the adoption of national standards (& codes of practice / guidelines) Upon publication of RISSB products there will be a clear path to benefit realisation